krishna-thapa/web-blog-project/docs/Goal-1.md

 - Each blog can have title image background that need to be stored in mongo as GridFS
 - Start Front-end project using Vue3 and Typescript
 - Added a simple github action job to test when merged to master
+- Use of Akka stream and integrate with Reactive mongo to upload JSON content to the database at the start-up of Play application
+- Add a text search functionality
+- Add tags and likes for each blog

 ### About ReactiveMongo
 [ReactiveMongo](http://reactivemongo.org/) is an asynchronous and non-blocking Scala driver for MongoDB.